Ford Transit Connect Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Ford Transit Connect are $1,000 a year including full coverage.
-Comprehensive insurance costs on average $150 each year, collision insurance costs $214, and liability costs $478.
-A policy with just liability insurance costs as little as $526 a year, and coverage for high-risk drivers costs $2,162 or more.
-Teenage drivers pay the highest rates at up to $4,074 a year.
+The average insurance rates for a Ford Transit Connect are $1,000 a year with full coverage.
+Comprehensive insurance costs approximately $150 a year, collision costs $214, and liability costs around $478.
+Buying just liability costs as low as $526 a year, with insurance for high-risk drivers costing $2,162 or more.
+Teen drivers cost the most to insure at $4,074 a year or more.

 Average premium for full coverage: $1,000

-Prices are based on $500 deductible amounts, liability limits of 30/60, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and Transit Connect models.
+Price estimates include $500 deductible amounts, minimum liability limits, and includes uninsured motorist and medical coverage.
+Prices are averaged for all U.S. states and Transit Connect trim levels.

-For a 40-year-old driver, Ford Transit Connect insurance prices range from as low as $526 for just liability insurance to a high rate of $2,162 for a driver that may need high-risk insurance.
+For a driver around age 40, Ford Transit Connect insurance rates go from as low as $526 for the bare minimum liability coverage to a high of $2,162 for high-risk insurance.

-The ranges above highlight why all drivers should compare rates based on a specific location and risk profile, instead of using average rates.
+The examples above demonstrate why it is important to compare prices using their specific location and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.